KhronosGroup/Vulkan-ValidationLayers/docs/debug_printf.md

 #version 450
 #extension GL_EXT_debug_printf : enable
 void main() {
     float myfloat = 3.1415f;
     debugPrintfEXT("My float is %f", myfloat);
 }
 ```
-Then use glslangValidator to generate SPIR-V to use in vkCreateShaderModule.
+Then use `glslangValidator` to generate SPIR-V to use in `vkCreateShaderModule`.
-"glslangvalidator --target-env vulkan1.2 -e main -o shader.vert.spv shader.vert" would be one
+`glslangvalidator --target-env vulkan1.2 -e main -o shader.vert.spv shader.vert` would be one
 example of compiling shader.vert

-Note that every time this shader is executed, "My float is 3.141500" will be printed.
+Note that every time this shader is executed, `My float is 3.141500` will be printed.
 If this were
 in a vertex shader and a triangle was drawn, it would be printed 3 times.

-Note also that the VK_KHR_shader_non_semantic_info device extension must be enabled in
-the Vulkan application using this shader.

 ## Using Debug Printf in HLSL Shaders

 In HLSL, debug printf can be invoked as follows:
 ```
 void main() {
     float myfloat = 3.1415;
     printf("My float is %f", myfloat);
 }
 ```
-Use glslangValidator or dxc to generate SPIR-V for this shader.
+Use `glslangValidator` or `dxc` to generate SPIR-V for this shader.
 For instance:
-glslangValidator.exe -D --target-env vulkan1.2 -e main -o shader.vert.spvx shader.vert
+- `glslangValidator.exe -D --target-env vulkan1.2 -e main -o shader.vert.spv shader.vert`
-dxc.exe -spirv -E main -T ps_6_0 -fspv-target-env=vulkan1.2 shader.vert -Fo shader.vert.spv
+- `dxc.exe -spirv -E main -T ps_6_0 -fspv-target-env=vulkan1.2 shader.vert -Fo shader.vert.spv`

-Note that the VK_KHR_shader_non_semantic_info device extension must also be enabled in
-the Vulkan application using this shader.

 ## Using Debug Printf in SPIR-V Shaders